 How to Serve Egg Salad

 Though the salad may be enjoyed as a side dish, it is rather versatile.
 Enjoy these other variations:

-- Egg Salad Sandwich – Serve the egg salad as a sandwich between bread slices, in a croissant, as an open-faced sandwich, or even stuffed in a wrap or pita.
+- Egg Salad Sandwiches – Serve the egg salad as a sandwich between bread slices, in a croissant, as an open-faced sandwich, or even stuffed in a wrap or Pita Bread.

 - Lettuce wrap – Add to lettuce cups or Romaine and enjoy as lettuce wraps as we did with our Chicken Salad.

-- Breakfast sandwich – Load salad onto toast for an easy breakfast sandwich.
+- Breakfast sandwich – Load salad onto English Muffins for an easy Breakfast Sandwich.